-The sandwich board that Bruce Willis wore while filming in Harlem was originally covered in special effects markings rather than text to ensure no one was offended by the racist message.
+The sandwich board that Bruce Willis wore while filming in Harlem was originally blank, rather than text, to ensure no one was offended by the racist message.
 The "I Hate Niggers" was added with CGI in post-production.
 Some television broadcasts use an alternate version where the sign reads "I hate everybody", which is sometimes erroneously said to be the original version of the sign used for filming, but this too was added with CGI in post-production.

 Director John McTiernan considered either editing out the beginning bombing of the department store, or moving the release date back as they felt that the American public might still be sensitive to bombing due to closeness of dates of the Oklahoma City bombing of the Alfred P. Murrah Federal Building.

 In the scene where Zeus (Samuel L. Jackson) is trying to get out of going with McClane (Bruce Willis) on the trip across the city, he [Zeus] gets up, exclaiming, "I'm not jumping through hoops for some psycho!
 That's a white man with white problems, you deal with him!
 Let me know when he crosses 110th street."
-The line "Across 110th Street" is a reference to the song of the same name that was played in the film Jackie Brown (1997), which also starred Samuel L. Jackson.
+The line "Across 110th Street" is a reference to the film of the same name, whose main title was a pop hit, and was featured in the film Jackie Brown (1997), which also starred Samuel L. Jackson.

 When the bomb goes off in the Bonwit Teller department store, there is an "Atlantic Courier" truck parked in front of the store that gets flipped over.
 In Die Hard (1988), Hans Gruber and the other terrorists arrive at Nakatomi Plaza in a "Pacific Courier" truck.